Vyral/base-template/_posts/2020-02-27-what-low-inventory-means-for-sellers-in-our-market.md

 Buyers are out in full force because interest rates are once again at an all-time low. **It’s a wonderful time to buy, houses are selling quickly, and we’re seeing multiple-offer situations again**.

-There isn’t a lot of inventory in certain price points in particular.
+Inventory is particularly low in certain price points.
 In Tracy, for example, there are only a handful of houses available in the $400,000 to $800,000 range.

 {% include pullquote.html %}